-Attention deficit hyperactivity disorder (ADHD) is a neurobiological condition that affects your emotions, behavior, and way of learning.
+Attention deficit hyperactivity disorder (ADHD) is a neurobiological condition.
+It can affect your emotions, behavior, and ways of learning.
 People with ADHD are often diagnosed as children, and many continue to show symptoms into adulthood.
 If you have ADHD, you can take steps to manage it.
 Your doctor may prescribe medications, behavioral therapy, counseling, or other treatments.

-Those with predominantly hyperactive-impulsive type: You might have this type of ADHD if you frequently feel restless, interrupt or blurt out information, move around constantly, and find it difficult to sit still.
+- Predominantly hyperactive-impulsive type: You might have this type of ADHD if you frequently feel restless, interrupt or blurt out information, and find it difficult to stay still.

 - sleep difficulties